darthmooguy/aidoku-komga-source/README.md

-# Aidoku Sources
+# Aidoku Komga-JXL Source
-This repository hosts the public sources that are installable directly through the Aidoku application.
+This repository hosts a fork of the Komga extension which adds JpegXL to the list of supported image types, so that they are loaded directly instead of converted to png.
+You need to have iOS 17 and up for JXL support to work.

 ## Usage
 [Add this source list](https://aidoku.app/add-source-list/?url=https://raw.githubusercontent.com/darthmooguy/aidoku-komga-source/gh-pages/) to the Aidoku app.